 This is the maximum number of DNS records that can be cached.
 The system allocates only as many memory, as there are records required.
 So if you have a high limit but only few sending host names to resolve, the cache will remain small.
 However, if you have a very large number of host names to resolve, it might be useful to place an upper limit on the cache size.
 But this comes at the cost of more frequent DNS queries.
 You can calculate about 1 to 2 KBytes per cache record.

-Ressource Library Cache Options

-How long should libraries be cached?
+Prefered protocol for name resolution Select if you wish to prefer IPv4 or IPv6 addresses for name resolution.
+Note that this only has an effect on names which return both, IPv4 and IPv6 addresses.
+Ressource Library Cache Options How long should libraries be cached?